facebookresearch/pysparnn/README.md

  * Designed to be efficient on sparse data (memory & cpu).
  * Implemented leveraging existing python libraries (scipy & numpy).
  * Easily extended with other metrics: Manhattan, Euclidian, Jaccard, etc.
- * Max distance thresholds can be set at query time (not index time).
-I.e. return the k closest items no more than max_distance from the query point.
  * Supports incremental insertion of elements.

 If your data is NOT SPARSE - please consider [faiss](https://github.com/facebookresearch/faiss) or [annoy](https://github.com/spotify/annoy).
 They use similar methods and I am a big fan of both.
 You should expect better performance on dense vectors from both of those projects.